curtisblack/curtisblack.github.io/README.md

 ![](colours.png)
 ### Path Traced Render Examples
 These are a few examples of models exported using Path Traced rendering.
 Each example uses a different environment map which can be loaded from any spherically mapped image (including HDR files).
 Right click and open image in a new tab to see bigger versions of each image.

-This is a car rendered with an overcast environment.
+This is a car rendered with an overcast HDR environment.
+No direct lights.
+Floor shadows enabled.
 ![](42056.png)

-Iron-man on a sunny station with a direct light.
+Iron-man on a sunny station HDR image with a direct light.
+Floor shadows enabled.
 ![](ironman.png)

 A star destroyer lit with only a direct light.
+No floor.
+Non HDR background.
 ![](ISD.png)

-No direct light here, only the white environment.
+No direct light here, only the white environment and floor shadows.
 ![](venator.png)

 A direct light for the sun in an overcast environment.
 ![](town.png)

 A shot in the town showing camera depth of field effects for a minifig scale camera and 24mm lens at f/2.0.
 The scene is lit the same as above but also include an area light on each street lamp.
+The amount of background blur has been scaled to the amount it would be if the picture was taken by a minifig sized camera.
 ![](dof.png)

 A render of the supported LDraw materials.
 From top left to bottom right: Rubber, Pearlescent (this is an old image from a version before textures where added), Normal ABS plastic, Chrome, Speckle, Glitter (with internal glitter flakes), Clear ABS, Gold Metal, Clear Rubber.
 ![](cornell.png)